May 24, 2023

 Now with watches, eyewear lines, a variety of perfumes, a shoe line, a ready-to-wear line, and many more, the Prada group has diversified its product line massively.
 By purchasing shares in other designers, they have grown to be a mainstay within the industry.

 With a close eye on its heritage and an unorthodox approach to styling, the Prada brand has had massive growth over the last 50 years while at the same time keeping close ties to its origins and what it stands for.
-The history of this brand and its infamously understated logo is a fascinating one.
+The Prada logo is a fascinating story of brand evolution.

-The Prada logo has remained relatively unchanged since 1919, but they do have several logo variations.
+The Prada logo has remained relatively unchanged since 1919, but the brand does have a variety of different Prada logos.
 The design is among the best luxury logos of all time.
 Thanks to their association with the royal family, starting in the early 1900s, they were able to incorporate royal aspects into one of their designs.

 Initially, the logo was found within a rope ellipse.
 While this logo has often been used in the past, in recent years, the inverted triangle Prada logo is significantly more common.